simonrasmussendk/extended_openai_conversation/README.md

 - Ability to create automation
 - Ability to get data from external API or web page
 - Ability to retrieve state history of entities
+- Ability to retrieve attributes of multiple entities in a single call
 - Option to pass the current user's name to OpenAI via the user message context
 - Area support: entity areas are included in the prompt, along with a list of all available areas